 Today, synthetic tennis courts are rising in popularity because of their convenience, practicality and durability.
 Synthetic court is the right choice for those sport athletes and enthusiasts who want low maintenance court without compromising the performance level.
 This type of court can withstand unpredictable weather and can be used all year around.
 There are usually three types of synthetic tennis court- synthetic grass, synthetic turf and synthetic clay court to make your tennis court look gorgeous.
+Paint basket ball courts can also benefit from the advantages of synthetic surfaces, as they provide a durable and low-maintenance option for athletes and enthusiasts.

 Basic steps to construct synthetic tennis court: